FlynnVIN10/Zeropoint-Protocol/PM-to-Dev-Team/status-reports/2025-08-12_pm_directive_execution_status.md

 ## 🎯 **Executive Summary**

-**Phase P0 and Phase TG implementation has been initiated following CTO directive.** The team is now working on scope freeze and controls (P0) followed by tinygrad real compute attestation (TG) with ROCm integration on tinybox.
-Phase P0 focuses on eliminating mocks and freezing scope, while Phase TG implements real tinygrad compute without synthetic data.
+**Phase P0 implementation is progressing rapidly with 2 out of 5 tasks completed.** The team has successfully implemented scope freeze and controls (P0-1) and created a new modern website (P0-2) with comprehensive Control Center functionality.
+Phase TG (tinygrad Integration) remains ready to start once P0 is complete.
+The new website provides real-time monitoring, consensus tracking, and audit capabilities with no mock implementations - enforcing real compute only.

 ## ✅ **Completed Phases**